agomezgaray/spanish_captions/README.md

     A pretrained model of DenseCap with the captions in Spanish
     References to the code to run the model on new images, on either CPU or GPU

-If you find this code useful in your research, please cite:
+If you find this dataset useful in your research, please cite:

 @inproceedings{densecap,
   title={Dense Captioning of Natural Scenes in Spanish},